jen0guo/Yawen_Guo/README.md

 * [DawGo](https://github.com/jen0guo/Yawen_Guo/tree/main/DawGo)

   This work example includes a codebase for a website application and a code structure analysis report.
 DawGo is a web app developed to assist UW students in trading second-hand goods, promoting a sustainable lifestyle.
 Built with **React** and powered by **Firebase**, the app ensures efficient data management and real-time updates.
 Its responsive and accessible interface, designed using **Bootstrap**, provides a smooth user experience across all devices.
+Click to visit [DawGo](https://dawgo-63d5f.web.app) website.
+(The full content may not be displayed as the database may not be available.)